vesess/pw-less-wp-plugin/README.md

 ### Data Collection & Usage

-EasyAuth plugin collects and processes the following user data:
+VesessAuth plugin collects and processes the following user data:

 1. **Email Addresses**: Used solely for authentication purposes to send login links to users.
 2. **IP Addresses**: Temporarily stored for security purposes to prevent abuse of the authentication system.